-I am an artist living and working in the Toronto area.
+I am an artist living and working in Toronto.
 I completed my B.F.A at Queen’s University in Kingston Ontario, and my M.F.A. degree at Concordia University in Montreal.
-I lived in Tokyo Japan where I became familiar with Japanese printmaking techniques through my contact with the internationally famous Adachi Institute and its associated print studio.
+I lived in Tokyo where I became familiar with Japanese printmaking techniques through my contact with the internationally famous Adachi Institute and its print studio.
 The Adachi Institute is one of the last true Japanese Hanga print shops.
 It has worked with many international artists, such as Friedensreich Hundertwasser and Yayoi Kusama.
-Although I never interacted with the studio in any formal way, the kind and generous Nakayama family shared many opportunities for me to broaden my love and understanding of Japanese printmaking practices.
+Although my association with the studio was not formal, the kind and generous Nakayama family shared countless opportunities for me to broaden my love and understanding of Japanese printmaking practices.

 Although my formal training is in printmaking, my work for the past ten years has been in low-relief carving and most recently in acrylic painting.
 I push the flat quality of the 2D surface, twisting the surface space inside-out through the use of colour, texture, and form.
 I like to explore the literal and illusory depth of the picture plane.
 When I work with a flat surface I feel a strong compulsion to fill it up.